DominikDawiec/Cracow-Real-Estate-Market-Tableau-Dashboard/README.md

 * dashboard building in Tableau

 ## Getting Started

-1. Tableau file is being kept in the file Titanic.xls.
+1. Tableau file is being kept in the file HousePricesInCracow.twbx.
 2. Data processing scripts are being kept in the file DataCleaning.py.

 ## Contact
-* Please feel free to reach me on my [LinkedIn](http://linkedin.com/in/dominikdawiec/).
+* Please feel free to reach me through my [LinkedIn](http://linkedin.com/in/dominikdawiec/).